UHL-aid/UCSD-CSE-118-218-Team-D/agile/Week 8/Project_Report.md

 Julian: Work with Scott to integrate watch software

 ### What is in your way or impeding progress?
-Thanksgiving, no access to the fancy mics yet, inexperience with Android Studio
+Thanksgiving, no access to the fancy mics yet, inexperience with Android Studio.
+Might need to get an ADC in the meantime.